 interpret, valorise, safeguard and sustainably utilise heritage connected with the cult of St.

 Martin and related activities.
-Researchers also try to help partners in their Challenges that They are facing in the work with local communities as well as present them how to use heritage practices for sustainable development.
-Besides, researchers also analyse some partners’ and other case studies to find out possible ways of using heritage in the field of the cultural creative industry, new communication technologies, ways of involving the youths and SMEs in heritage practices, etc. Some of the findings will be presented in the scientific And expert’s papers, published in different social media and scientific journals.
+Researchers help partners in their Challenges in working with local communities and present them how to use heritage practices for sustainable development. researchers also analyse some partners’ and other case studies to find out possible ways of using heritage in the field of the cultural creative industry, new communication technologies, ways of involving the youths and SMEs in heritage practices, etc.

 Mindspace is a non-profit organization based in Budapest, focusing on urbanism, culture-based neighbourhood revitalization and event organization.
 Joined NewPilgrimAge project as a communication partner and knowledge provider.
 Mindspace aims to help partners by sharing its experiences and inspirations in the field of community engagement and awareness-raising.